rayguna/Data_Processing/integrate_debye_rings/README.md

 - Wavelength=X-ray beam wavelength in m

 **Prepare edf:**
-Mask out unwanted regions on the image and save the mask to an edf file (e.g., using pyFAI or Dioptas).
+Mask out unwanted regions on the image and save the mask as an edf file (e.g., using pyFAI or Dioptas).

 <h2>C. Integrate Debye Ring Image(s)<a id="3"></a></h2>